 Chess is played on an 8x8 board.
 White moves first.
 When you set up the board, remember the following things:

 a.
-"White is right!"
+"White is on the right!"
 Make sure the right corner of the board is on a White square.
 Many movies, T.V shows, and even art exhibits with chess sets get this wrong.

 b.
 Queen on her color!
 If you are White the queen should be on a White square.
 If you are Black, the queen should be on a Black square.

 The letters on the bottom (a-h) of the board correspond to files.
 The numbers on the side of the board refer to ranks (1-8).
 Each square has a name.
 The red square is called e5.

 Question 1: What is the green square called?

 Using these names to record your chess moves is called "Algebraic Chess Notation" Strong players invariably do this, so that they can learn from their games.

 II.
 Piece movements Part I- The Rook and The King